Dizzy611/DancingMadFF6/README.md

 ### Installer System Requirements ###

-* The installer has been tested to work on the following operating systems: Windows 10 and later, macOS 11 and later, Debian 9 and later, and latest Arch Linux.
+* The installer has been tested to work on the following operating systems: Windows 10 and later, macOS 11 and later (macOS 13 or later recommended), Debian 9 and later, and latest Arch Linux.
 In terms of Linux, it should work on other Linux distros from 2017 or later as well.
 ### Contribution guidelines ###

 * Feel free to fork and submit pull requests.
 This is the preferred method of submitting fixes to the code/contributions.